 Wondering what is tele-optometry?
-It is a virtual exam that is run via live video conferencing in place of in-person.
+It is a virtual exam that is run via live video conferencing in place of where a trained technician is able to conduct the proper pre-testing that is needed to gather vital data.
 However, all of the technology that is utilized allows for the doctor to conduct a comprehensive exam that yields accurate results remotely.
 Your doctor can still administer a glasses or contact lens prescription or refer you to a specialist for further advanced care.
 Ultimately, a tele-optometry exam is the same as the traditional in-person eye examination.

 Tele-optometry is the latest technological advancement used by optometrists.
 The services of tele-optometry have been made possible due to the advancement of modern communication devices such as videoconferencing.
 The remote eye exam consists of a trained optometric technician performing pre-testing exams and collecting vital exam data and uploading this information into the patient chart (just as the doctor would do if they were in office).